Time-domain anode-decoupling co-design for a floating microchannel plate detector readout: Discussion

 \subsection{Impedance}

 The detector signal path is modeled as a transmission line consisting of a localized anode source impedance, followed by a \qty{50}{\ohm} coplanar waveguide across the decoupling capacitor toward the SMA interface, leading to a coaxial cable and eventually the readout electronics.
-The source impedance of the anode assumes a first minimum at the zeroth-order resonance, rising toward an electrical open with decreasing frequency.
-As our design operates far below resonance, the anode can be approximated as a very large, theoretically infinite source resistance $Z_\textsubscript{s}$.
-However, this implies that any backward-propagating wave caused by a downstream impedance mismatch will see a reflection coefficient of $\Gamma=+1$, as shown in Eq.~(\ref{eq:refl}).
-Maintaining signal integrity therefore requires that downstream reflections which could travel back to the anode be minimized through careful impedance matching across all intermediate connectors and interfaces toward the readout system.
+The impedance of the via connecting the anode to the CPWG on the opposing PCB side is ignored in this simplified argument, as its length is much shorter than the critical electrical length at the relevant frequencies, as derived in Eq.~(\ref{eq:lambda}).